instax-dutta/email-aliases-creator/README.md

 - Only deletes files if ALL aliases deleted successfully
 - Keeps files if any failures occur (for retry)
-- Deletes both JSON and TXT automatically
+- Deletes JSON, TXT, and TOON automatically
-- Graceful handling if TXT doesn't exist
+- Graceful handling if files don't exist

 ---